mmmarinho/mmmarinho.github.io/_pages/about.md

   - /about.html
 ---

 I am a Lecturer in Robotics with the Department of Electrical and Electronic Engineering, [The University of Manchester](https://www.manchester.ac.uk), Manchester, UK.
+I am currently based at [RAICo1](https://hotrobotics.co.uk/facilities/university-of-manchester-2/).
 Previously, I was an Assistant Professor (助教) at the University of Tokyo.

 I have a BS (2012) in Mechatronics Engineering and MS (2014) in Electronic Systems and Automation Engineering from the [University of Brasilia](http://international.unb.br/).
 I obtained a PhD (2018) in Mechanical Engineering from the [University of Tokyo](https://www.u-tokyo.ac.jp/en/index.html).